 Well let me tell you, I spent around $100 on newborn diapers from Alvababy (some were gifted to me from my registry) and sweet Charlotte is 8 weeks old and still rocking them!

 Let’s say you only need a case of 96 a week at $25 a case.
 At 8 weeks old I would have spent $200.
 I just saved myself $100, minimum.
 Not to mention how much I would save for the next couple of weeks and if we are blessed with another little one!

 Cloth diapering has changed so much for the better over the years.
 What used to be a huge process of soaking and washing and all sorts of moving parts, is now just a matter of throwing them in the washer, hanging to dry, and if you use Alvababy pocket diapers like us, stuffing them with inserts.

 It’s all a matter of your system.
 We found these awesome bamboo liners that we stick in the diaper.
-When we change Charlotte, we just gather up the liner and toss it, put the diaper and inserts into a wet bag, and when the bag is full, turn it out into the washer.
+When we change Charlotte, we just gather up the liner and wipes and toss them, put the diaper and inserts into a wet bag, and when the bag is full, turn it out into the washer.

 As far as stuffing them with inserts, I kind of find folding laundry cathardic.
 Is that weird??
 In the evening, on a day that I washed diapers, I sit and watch some TV with Nick and stuff and fold the cloth diapers.
 It takes less time than going to the store and buying them!

 They Are Gross

 Well, yeah they are.
 But so are disposables.
 Diapers in general are gross.
 You’re never going to escape that.

 But, are they more gross than a disposable?
 Not at all.
 Once they’re in the wet bag, you can’t smell them.
 So to me, a cloth diaper sitting in a wet bag, is no different than a disposable diaper sitting in your Diaper Genie.

 You Will Have More Leaks and Blowouts with Cloth Diapers